pavillos/PDACMOC/README.md

 ### Shiny app instructions

+You can access the Shiny app online at [https://pdacmoc.cnio.es/](https://pdacmoc.cnio.es/).

 To run the program online:
 1. Connect to server.
 2. Upload a tsv file with genes in rows and samples in columns (max.
 1GB).